 The Committee has the following powers in the administration of the Society:

-to appoint a Chairman, Vice-Chairman, the Honorary Secretary and Honorary Treasurer from among the members of Committee;
+to appoint the Chair, Vice-Chair, the Honorary Secretary and Honorary Treasurer from among the members of Committee;

 to delegate any of its functions to sub-committees consisting of two or more individuals appointed by them (but at least two members of every sub-committee must be members of Committee).
 All proceedings of sub-committees must be reported promptly to the Committee.